Aphiticus/Riemann-Symbolic-Regression-Theory/README.md

 Historically, numerous mathematicians have dedicated efforts to solving the hypothesis, utilizing diverse numerical, analytical, and computational methods.
 While these approaches have yielded increasingly accurate predictions of the non-trivial zeros often referred to as "zetas" none have yet resulted in a definitive proof.
 This persistent challenge highlights the critical need for alternative and innovative strategies in mathematical research.

 Abstract
-The theory introduced here is an alternative computational methodology termed here as the Riemann Symbolic Regression Theory which leverages computational tools, specifically the Zeta Calculator (Barnett, 2025) and Zeta Equation Search (Barnett, 2025), to uncover hidden symbolic relationships within the Zeta zeros.
-Using precise zeros generated from the Zeta Calculator, the Equation Finder systematically identifies increasingly accurate symbolic equations predicting these zeros.
+The theory introduced here is an alternative computational methodology termed here as the Riemann Symbolic Regression Theory which leverages computational tools, specifically the Zeta Creator (Barnett, 2025) and Zeta Equation Search (Barnett, 2025), to uncover hidden symbolic relationships within the Zeta zeros.
+Using precise zeros generated from the Zeta Creator, the Zeta Equation Search systematically identifies increasingly accurate symbolic equations predicting these zeros.
 Analysis revealed that the longer and more detailed the generated symbolic equations become, the closer their predictions match the actual zeros.
 This discovery provides concrete computational evidence indicating that hidden symbolic structures could exist within the distribution of zeta zeros.
 Such structures might help in demonstrating underlying patterns essential to proving the Riemann Hypothesis.

 Methodological Evidence
-The research began with numerical data derived from a precise computational Zeta Calculator, accurately determining the positions of 2500 non-trivial zeros of the Riemann Zeta function.
+The research began with numerical data derived from a precise computational Zeta Creator, accurately determining the positions of 2500 non-trivial zeros of the Riemann Zeta function.
 These computed zeros became input data for a symbolic regression algorithm, known as the Zeta Equation Search.
 Symbolic regression, unlike traditional numerical methods, seeks explicit symbolic mathematical expressions that directly map input numbers (like indices or initial approximations) to the computed zeros.
 Iterative testing by the Zeta Equation Search revealed equations of increasing complexity, each providing a progressively closer approximation of the actual Zeta zero positions.
-A significant observation from these symbolic equations was a clear trend: increasing the complexity of symbolic equations consistently enhanced accuracy, with predictions converging ever closer to exact values computed via the Zeta Calculator.
+A significant observation from these symbolic equations was a clear trend: increasing the complexity of symbolic equations consistently enhanced accuracy, with predictions converging ever closer to exact values computed via the Zeta Creator.
 The complexity here denotes additional symbolic terms or layers added to the equations discovered by the Equation Finder.
 Here is a sample of the Zeta’s used with the Zeta Equation Search (See Figure 1).
 Column Meanings
 •	s: